As AI rapidly develops so too does the vocabulary surrounding it.

 Because it can give you more efficient operations, better customer experiences, and a stronger competitive position in your market.

-It’s a method I love and one I would point any business leader toward because it’s the most efficient and cost-effective way to get the most out of AI.
+It’s a method I love and one I would point any business leader toward because it’s the most efficient and most cost-effective way to get the most out of AI.

 That’s why I’ve outlined how to fine-tune an LLM below.
 I encourage you to use it as a blueprint in your own business.